uqmars/constitution/Constitution.md

 22.5 At any meeting at which a special resolution is submitted, a declaration by the chairperson that the resolution has been carried is conclusive proof of the fact unless a poll is demanded.

-22.6 In this section "entitled member" means a member of The Club who is entitled under the rules of the association to vote.
+22.6 In this section "entitled member" means a member of The Club who is entitled under the rules of The Club to vote.

 ## 23 FUNDS AND ACCOUNTS